 No generic method 'GroupBy' on type 'System.Linq.Queryable' is compatible with the supplied type arguments and arguments.
 No type arguments should be provided if the method is non-generic.

-Can anyone tell me how can this be avoided and still keep the source list as a
+Can somebody explain how to prevent this while maintaining the source list as a

 For group by in LinQ var x = t.GroupBy(gp => gp.Name).OrderBy(group => group.Key).Select(group => Tuple.Create(group.Key, group.Count()));